 Medical laboratory scientists may also be employed in laboratories in:

-Experienced MLS can become educational coordinators in teaching hospitals.
+in a teaching hospital.
 They are also qualified to become laboratory supervisors.
 With experience, an MLS may take an ASCP exam to become a certified specialist in clinical chemistry, microbiology, hematology, or immunohematology.
 Upon completion of graduate-level education, MLS qualify for faculty/teaching positions at a community college or university.
 Advanced degrees may also include such specialties as hospital administration or public health.